apache/flink/docs/dev/table/connect.zh.md

     .fieldDelimiter(';')         // optional: field delimiter character (',' by default) .lineDelimiter("\r\n")       // optional: line delimiter ("\n" by default;
                                  //   otherwise "\r", "\r\n", or "" are allowed)
+    .disableQuoteCharacter()     // optional: disabled quote character for enclosing field values;
-    .quoteCharacter('\'')        // optional: quote character for enclosing field values ('"' by default) .allowComments()             // optional: ignores comment lines that start with '#' (disabled by default);
+                                 //   cannot define a quote character and disabled quote character at the same time .quoteCharacter('\'')        // optional: quote character for enclosing field values ('"' by default) .allowComments()             // optional: ignores comment lines that start with '#' (disabled by default);
                                  //   if enabled, make sure to also ignore parse errors to allow empty rows